Mabul island Borneo Malaysia

 On every inch you have something to spot, I loved Sipadan

-I started with a hostel in Kota Kinabalu but it was a really nice one.
-I had the room, for 4 people, to myself.
-I could get a cup of coffee all through the day and it was really close to the restaurants and boulevard where it is always nice for a stroll.
+I started in Kota Kinabalu and chose a simple hostel, but I really liked it!
+There I had the room, which was actually meant for 4 people, to myself, which is always nice.
+I could grab a cup of coffee at any time and was very close to restaurants or the boulevard where there’s always something going on.

 Accommodation Borneo